 For instance, you can use first-party data to engage with your best customers.
-When people share their contact information with your business, you can use Customer Match to reach those same users again as they’re moving across Google properties, including Search, the Shopping tab, Gmail and YouTube.
+When people share their contact information with your business, you can use Customer Match to reach those same users again and again as they move across Google properties, including Search, the Shopping tab, Discovery campaigns, Gmail, and YouTube.

 Norwegian telco Telia was looking for ways to convince existing customers to upgrade their contracts.
-After exploring their CRM data to find eligible customers, Telia worked with its media agency Carat to reach these customers with highly personalized ads.
-Using a secure hashing algorithm, email addresses were uploaded into Google Ads through Customer Match so that they could launch personalized campaigns that reflected the mobile usage and existing contract status of these customers.
+First, it found eligible customers by scouring its own CRM data.
+Then, it worked with its media agency Carat to reach those customers with more relevant ads.
+Using a hashing algorithm, email addresses were uploaded into Google Ads through Customer Match so that Telia could launch highly relevant campaigns that matched the mobile usage and existing contract status of recipient customers.

-Telia managed to drive 69% of upgraded mobile plans at a conversion rate 22% higher than the average campaign.
-As a result, cost per acquisition fell by 23% compared to the average, and both Telia Smart and Telia UNG have seen overall revenue increases of 15%.
+Telia’s Customer Match campaigns accounted for 69% of upgraded mobile plans at a conversion rate 22% higher than the average of the original ads from the original campaigns.
+As a result, cost per acquisition fell by 23% compared to the average CPAs, and both Telia Smart and Telia UNG saw overall revenue growth of 15%.

 Use automation to help you discover new audiences

 One of the most exciting benefits of machine learning is its potential to help marketers reach qualified audiences — even when some signals are limited.